JarrettPhilips/chronicle/README.md

 **Jarrett Philips**

 ### Overview
 This is a basic Journaling Program.
+It features:
+- Sorting Entries
+- Photo support
+- Uses a custom markdown language
+- Viewing, creating, and editing journal entries through one interface

 ### Running